Wellness Center Program

 Key Focus Areas include:

-YOUTH VOICE- We facilitate a peer mentoring program through our Wellness Centers.
-We train students to become Peer Mentors and teach them skills to better support themselves and their peers.
-The Peer Mentors run 9th grade Peer Mentor Support Groups, 9th grade educational workshops and are starting to offer middle school supports.
+- YOUTH VOICE- We facilitate a peer mentoring program called Link Crew through our Wellness Centers.
+Link Crew is a year-long high school transition program that welcomes freshmen and makes them feel comfortable throughout the first year of their high school experience.
+We train upperclassmen to become Link Leaders and teach them skills to better support themselves and their peers.
+The Link Leaders run a Freshmen Orientation, 9th-grade educational workshops and social follow-ups throughout the year.

 We also provide opportunities for students to have an authentic voice in shaping school and community initiatives, such as:

-- Pride Club – a Truckee High Club that supports MOGII (Marginalized Orientations, Gender Identities and Intersex) youth and educates the school and the broader community about the broad spectrum of sexual orientations and gender identities.
+Pride Clubs – a Gay-Straight Alliance club at Truckee High and North Lake Tahoe that supports LGBTQ+ youth and educates the school and the broader community about the broad spectrum of sexual orientations and gender identities.

-SUPPORT- We provide trained staff and volunteers from community agencies to listen to, support and connect students to community health and wellness resources.
-We offer a variety of empowerment and peer support groups to build stronger connections with students and provide ongoing social emotional supports.
+SUPPORT- We provide trained staff to listen to, support and connect students to community health and wellness resources.
+We offer a variety of empowerment and peer support groups to build stronger connections with students and provide ongoing social-emotional supports.

 EDUCATION- We offer Wellness Workshops to provide students with practical tools to improve their overall health.
 Topics cover the range of social, emotional, mental and physical health, such as: